AdrianLuk12/sociarch-scraper/README.md

 - Adjust `SCRAPER_DELAY` to balance speed vs. reliability
 - Use headless mode (`HEADLESS_MODE=true`) for better performance
 - Monitor system resources during large scraping operations

-## License

-This project is for educational and research purposes.
-Please respect the website's robots.txt and terms of service when scraping.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Test your changes with `python test_setup.py`
-4. Add tests for new functionality
-5. Submit a pull request